-- In condition 1) (detailed above), i.e. the stress treatment group, participants are asked to complete an incentivised task aimed at inducing mild stress. - In condition 2), i.e. the control group, participants are asked to complete a task of similar nature but with no stress inducing features.
+- In conditions 1) and 2) (detailed above), i.e. the stress treatment groups, participants are asked to complete an incentivised task aimed at inducing mild stress. - In conditions 3) and 4), i.e. the control groups, participants are asked to complete a task of similar nature but with no stress inducing features.